 3. Pack your skip carefully

 When you’re learning how to dispose of brick and concrete in a skip bin, the most important tip is that you pack the skip correctly.
-Do not fill the skip further than the top, otherwise there is a risk of bricks or concrete falling out of the bin; which could cause injuries to either you or to those collecting your bin.
-You also need to make sure the waste is kept entirely within the bin; don’t have anything hanging over the edge.
+Do not fill the skip further than the top, otherwise there is a risk of bricks or concrete falling out of the bin; which could cause injuries to either you or to those collecting your skip bin.
+You also need to make sure the waste is kept entirely within the waste bin.
+Avoid having many bricks or concrete hanging over the edge.

 Additionally, make sure you pay particular attention to the weight limits of the skip bin you’ve chosen.
-With Just Skip’s brick and concrete disposal, you can only fill our 9 cubic metre bin three quarters of the way up.
-The 4 cubic metre and 6 cubic metre bins, however, can be filled up to the top.
+With Just Skip’s brick and concrete disposal, you can only fill our 9 cubic metre bin size three quarters of the way up.
+However, the 4 cubic metre and 6 cubic metre skip bin sizes can be filled up to the top.

 4. Reuse or turn them into a DIY project

-If you don’t have large amounts of brick and concrete waste, an alternative to throwing it out is reusing it!
-Here are a few ideas for using up old concrete slabs and broken bricks:
+f you don’t have large amounts of brick and concrete waste, an alternative to throwing it out is reusing it for a DIY project.
+Here are a few ideas for how to reuse bricks and how to reuse concrete:

 - Build a fire pit

-- Create a ‘crazy paving’ path or driveway
+- Create a unique paved path or driveway

 - Edge your walkways and garden beds